 You must complete all the mandatory fields in the application and upload the following required documents:

-  - One reference letter in either English or French from a professor
+- At least one reference letter in either English or French from a professor

 - Your official transcripts in English and/or French OR if your transcript is in another language, a scanned copy of the original documents and the translated and notarized transcript in the language of the project

 - The language of your transcripts must match the language(s) of the projects you applied for.
 For example, if you only applied to English-language projects, you must submit transcripts in English.

 - A copy of your passport that is valid until January 2018.
 If you do not have a passport or your passport is not valid until this date, you will be required to provide a copy of a valid passport before December 31, 2016.

 You are required to submit official transcripts that show your academic history since you started your undergraduate or combined undergraduate/master’s program.